List of RiffTrax: Original content shorts

 These short films are original RiffTrax content, presented as pre-synchronized video files.

 Full-length VOD films

 These movies are presented as pre-synchronized video files, as opposed to audio files that users must synchronize themselves.

+Titles in bold are no longer available.

 Note: The seven original Mike solo VODs were also released on dual-audio (Riffed and UnRiffed) DVD by Legend Films.
 Missile to the Moon was also released, but does not contain the Mike & Fred Willard riff.

 RiffTrax DVDs and Blu-rays

 These are RiffTrax featuring Mike, Kevin, and Bill on a DVD or Blu-ray with the original film.